AnetoEnterprise/URE/README.md

 programming language developed by an American in English, i.e. understanding in Lingala, Kikongo, Tshiluba, French or even English default language of this programming language.

+# 1.3.
+Conclusion :
+Even if repetition is the mother of science as we say, this inferiority or superiority complex of using only one language to the advancement of technology should change completely is that in every continent and in each country that there is invention, innovation and understanding ensure for everyone as long as computers, mobile phones or other electronic devices do not experience any human formal language.
+And it’s thanks to a unique programming language assembly, otherwise called assembler designed for processors, our formal languages use it for translation and execution of programs computers.

+So why force people to only one language before handling a new invention or innovation?
+Because the inventors or innovators are English-speaking?

+# 2. What is a universal runtime environment ?
+To better understand the execution environment, an environment execution or runtime in English, is software responsible for the execution computer programs written in a language given programming.
+A runtime provides execution services programs such as input-output, stopping processes, using operating system services, processing of calculation errors, generation of events, use of services offered in another language programming, and debugging (Debugger).

+A runtime can be seen as a virtual machine: in the same way that native code is executed by the processor, object code is executed by the runtime.
+The runtime is then used to execute object code by putting the code native available to the processor for execution.